 I was invited to spend the weekend in a mountain cabin with the family of a friend of my host.
 I jumped at the chance to get away (cheaply) for our three-day Halloween weekend.

 We drove out to Alpi Devero Thursday night; it was about a 2-hour journey in which I promptly got car sick on the first mountain bend…like clockwork, every time.
 We arrived and parked in an underground parking garage in the middle of nowhere.
-There are no cars in the village where the cabin is near, so we took our luggage out and walked.
+There are no cars in the village near the cabin, so we had to take our luggage walk.
 Heck yeah, it was cold and windy but I was too excited to really take notice.
 We “celebrated” Halloween in a lonely local bar and then called it a night at 1 am.
-At this point in my weekend journey, I could barely see past my nose so I had yet to see our location.
+At this point in my weekend journey, I could barely see past my nose so I had yet to *really * see our location.

-And then I woke up to this right outside out cabin door:
+And then I woke up the next morning to this right outside out cabin door!